rocketinsights/edb_docs/content/epas/postgresql_inst_guide/installing_postgresql_with_the_graphical_installation_wizard.rst

 When the PostgreSQL installation finishes, you will be offered the option to invoke the Stack Builder package manager.
 Stack Builder provides an easy-to-use graphical interface that downloads and installs applications, drivers and utilities and their dependencies.
-See :ref:`Using Stackbuilder <using_stackbuilder>` for more information.
+See `Using Stackbuilder <using_stackbuilder>_` for more information.

 The graphical PostgreSQL installer is available from the EnterpriseDB website at: